zulfiqar313/paxos_algorithm_in_nodejs/readme.md

-# This is an Implementation of the Paxos Paper in JavaScript.
+# Paxos Paper Implementation in JavaScript

+This project is an implementation of the Paxos consensus algorithm in JavaScript.
+Paxos is a fundamental algorithm used to achieve distributed consensus in distributed systems.
+It ensures that a group of nodes (often referred to as acceptors and proposers) can agree on a single value even in the presence of network failures and node crashes.

+## Getting Started

-How to compile and run the project in a remote cluster:
+To compile and run the project on a remote cluster, follow these steps:

 => Download the NVM in cluster: